potinlai/libcper/README.md

 cper-convert to-cper samples/cper-json-test-arm.json --out cper.dump
 cper-convert to-json cper.generated.dump
 ```
-Another tool bundled with this repository is `cper-generate`, which is another command line tool found in `bin/`.
-This allows you to generate psuedo-random valid CPER records with sections of specified types for testing purposes.
+Another tool bundled with this repository is `cper-generate`, found in `bin/`.
+This allows you to generate pseudo-random valid CPER records with sections of specified types for testing purposes.
 An example use of the program is below:
 ```
 cper-generate --out cper.generated.dump --sections generic ia32x64
 ```